tomaskovarik271/bank_aii/PROJECT_KICKOFF_GUIDE.md

     npx netlify link
     ```
     *   Follow the prompts to connect to your Netlify account and select the Netlify site you created in Step 7.3.
 This links your local environment to the site's settings, including environment variables.
+    *   **Troubleshooting:** If `netlify dev` later fails to load environment variables, run `npx netlify status` to verify your local project is linked to the correct Netlify Site ID.

 2.  **Start Netlify Dev:**
     *   Run this command in the project root: